olayway/metacrisis.info/home-plain.md

 **Secular humanism**

 Meaning, moral guidance and legitimacy are located in the human, not the divine, and truth in reason and evidence.
 The idea of a sacred, fathomless, living cosmos gives way to a disenchanted platform for human endeavour -- a world of inert matter.
-Politically, societies must be secular with a clear separation of church and state, of the sacred and society.
-Religion becomes spirituality moving from the collective to the personal sphere.

 ## Defining metacrisis: prominent voices